-If you believe you have qualified for Extra Help and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-- PERS Choice Medicare Part D PDP will accept any of the following documents as evidence: - A copy of your Medicaid card which includes your name and eligibility date during the period for which you believe you qualified for Extra Help; - Details of any call you made to verify your Medicaid status, including the date a verification call was made to the State Medicaid Agency and the name, title and telephone number of the state staff person who verified your Medicaid status during the discrepant period; - A copy of a state document that confirms your active Medicaid status during the discrepant period; - A print out from the State electronic enrollment file showing your Medicaid status during the discrepant period; - A screen-print from the State's Medicaid systems showing your Medicaid status during the discrepant period; - Other documentation provided by the State showing your Medicaid status during the discrepant period; - A letter from the Social Security Administration (SSA) showing that the individual receives Supplemental Security Income (SSI); or, - An "Important Information" letter from SSA confirming that the beneficiary is "automatically eligible for extra help." - Documentation from the state or SSA showing your low-income subsidy level is the preferred evidence of your proper cost sharing level.
-Please contact customer care.
+- PERSCare Medicare Part D PDP will accept any of the following documents as evidence: - A copy of your Medicaid card which includes your name and eligibility date during the period for which you believe you qualified for Extra Help; - Details of any call you made to verify your Medicaid status, including the date a verification call was made to the State Medicaid Agency and the name, title and telephone number of the state staff person who verified your Medicaid status during the discrepant period; - A copy of a state document that confirms your active Medicaid status during the discrepant period; - o A print out from the State electronic enrollment file showing your Medicaid status during the discrepant period; - A screen-print from the State's Medicaid systems showing your Medicaid status during the discrepant period; - Other documentation provided by the State showing your Medicaid status during the discrepant period; - o A letter from the Social Security Administration (SSA) showing that the individual receives Supplemental Security Income (SSI); or, - An "Important Information" letter from SSA confirming that the beneficiary is "automatically eligible for extra help." - Documentation from the state or SSA showing your low-income subsidy level is the preferred evidence of your proper cost sharing level.
 If you cannot provide the documentation and need assistance or would like additional information, contact Customer Care, 24 hours a day.
 7 days a week at 1-855-479-3660.
-TTY users should call 1-866-236-1069. - For beneficiaries that are institutionalized and qualify for zero cost-sharing, the following documents will be accepted as evidence of your proper cost sharing level: - A remittance from the facility showing Medicaid payment for a full calendar month for that individual during a month after June of the previous calendar year; - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month after June of the previous calendar year; or
+TTY users should call 1-866-236-1069. - For beneficiaries that are institutionalized and qualify for zero cost-sharing, the following documents will be accepted as evidence of your proper cost sharing level: - o A remittance from the facility showing Medicaid payment for a full calendar month for that individual during a month after June of the previous calendar year; - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month after June of the previous calendar year; or - O A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes during a month after June of the previous calendar year.

-- A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes during a month after June of the previous calendar year. - When we receive and verify a correction of copay level is due, the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+• When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
-Please contact Customer Care if you have questions (phone numbers are printed on the back cover of this booklet). - We will also adjust your Premium bills to be aligned with the corrected low-income subsidy level.
+Please contact Customer Care if you have questions (phone numbers are printed on the last page of this booklet).